coreymhudson/circleGenome/README.md

 circleGenome
 ============

 This is a small javascript library, used to print circular genomes, using a .gff file.
+Its design it so be lightweight, rather than including numerous features, zooms, gc-plots, skews, hyperlinking.
+It makes cicular annotation of genomic features, I expect it to be useful for plasmids, circular chromosomes, etc. Being more lightweight allows it to be incorporated in visualization workflows/pipelines and as a component of bioinformatic websites.

 **It is designed to have the following API:<br>**
 ```javascript